 New research identifies the importance of the protein adropin in preventing stiffness in the arteries of people with obesity and type 2 diabetes.
 The study is published ahead of print in the American Journal of Physiology-Heart and Circulatory Physiology.

-Arterial stiffness is a condition associated with aging and , a associated with , and is a major contributor in the development of cardiovascular disease, including heart attack and stroke.
+Arterial stiffness is a condition associated with aging and insulin resistance, a chronic condition associated with obesity, and is a major contributor in the development of cardiovascular disease, including heart attack and stroke.

-Adropin, a protein produced by the liver and other tissues, is involved in maintaining in the body and the metabolism of fat and sugar.
+Adropin, a protein produced by the liver and other tissues, is involved in maintaining energy balance in the body and the metabolism of fat and sugar.
 Previous studies have suggested that adropin also plays a role in regulating cardiovascular health.
-People with such as obesity and type 2 diabetes have been found to have lower levels of adropin in the bloodstream.
+People with chronic conditions such as obesity and type 2 diabetes have been found to have lower levels of adropin in the bloodstream.

 Researchers reported decreased expression of adropin in the liver was associated with both an elevated body mass index and hemoglobin A1c, a marker of glycemic control, in patients undergoing bariatric surgery.
 In a separate group, people with type 2 diabetes had lower adropin levels and increased arterial stiffness when compared to healthy controls.